-6. What assurances will you be seeking from providers, to ensure services and the workforce continue to understand and include our communities so that we can continue to respond to different needs and experiences?

-7. Do you routinely complete or request an Equality Impact Assessment when designing and improving services for communities?

-8. If you identify or made aware, through your contact with children, adults, and their family, evidence of discrimination, anti-oppressive, abusive or poor practice, are you confident in addressing, voicing concerns, challenging, escalating or taking forward a complaint?
+- 6. What assurances will you be seeking from providers, to ensure services and the workforce continue to understand and include our communities so that we can continue to respond to different needs and experiences? - 7.
+Do you routinely complete or request an Equality Impact Assessment when designing and improving services for communities? - 8.
+If you identify or are made aware of discrimination, anti-oppressive, abusive or poor practice, are you confident in addressing, voicing concerns, challenging, escalating or taking forward a complaint?